Krammer 1997 Category: Asymmetrical biraphid

 Tempère, J. and Peragallo, H. (1889).
 Diatomées Collection [Text and Tables of Collection des Diatomées du Monde Entier, ed.
 1].
 Imprimerie Hy-Tribout, 43 Rue St. Paul, pass.
 St. Paul, Paris. pp. 1-62 (Table des provenenaces), pp. 1-304.

-The name Encyonema stoermeri Spaulding, Pool et Castro was published in 2010, but the authors did not recognize that the species had been previously published as Encyonema temperei Krammer 1997.
+The name Encyonema stoermeri Spaulding, Pool et Castro was published in 2010, but the authors did not recognize that the type had been previously published as Encyonema temperei Krammer 1997.
 The website now reflects the correct name, E. temperei, for this taxon.